logzio/logz-docs/_source/logzio_collections/_log-sources/aws-cross-account.md

 <!-- tab:start -->
 <div id="overview">

 Deploy this integration to simultaneously ship logs from multiple AWS accounts to Logz.io.

-The integration consists of the following main steps:
+The integration creates the following resources:

+##### In the landing account

-* Creating a **landing account**, which receives logs from your multiple AWS accounts and sends them to Logz.io.
+* Kinesis stream, which receives logs from multiple AWS accounts.
+* Destination, which encapsulates the stream and allows to send the logs to it.
+* Lambda function, which uses the Kinesis stream as a trigger, and sends the logs to Logz.io
-* Creating **destinations in the landing account** on each region you need to send logs from.
+* Additional Destinations (if required) for each region you need to ship logs from.

+##### In the sending accounts

-* Creating **subscription filters** in your multiple AWS accounts to enable them to send logs from Cloudwatch to the **destinations in the landing account**.
+* Subscription filters, which send the logs from Cloudwatch to the Destination of the landing account.

 </div>
 <!-- tab:end -->